 Instructions for complainants

-Anyone has the right to turn to the Chancellor of Justice.
-A complaint can be filed with the Chancellor of Justice if the complainant believes that a Finnish authority, civil servant or other person/body assigned with public duties has acted in an unlawful manner or failed to fulfil their responsibilities
+Anyone can file a complaint with the Chancellor of Justice if they feel that a Finnish authority or other public official has acted in an unlawful manner or has failed to fulfil their responsibilities.

-The letter of complaint should include whom and what the complaint concerns.
-The letter of complaint must include the complainant’s name and contact information.
-The contact information is necessary for the purpose of sending the response to the complaint and any other relevant documents.
-You should include any decisions or other documentation that relates to the matter of your complaint.
-They will be returned to you once a decision has been made concerning the complaint.
-A complaint that is filed with the Office of the Chancellor of Justice in printed format will be returned to the complainant with the Office’s decision.
+The letter of complaint should include whom and what the complaint concerns The complaint must include the complainant’s name and contact information.
+Your contact information are needed to send a response to the complaint and any other documents.
+In your complaint, include any decisions and other documents relevant to the matter.
+Attachments sent to the Office of the Chancellor of Justice in printed format will be returned to the complainant with the Office’s decision.

-The Chancellor of Justice will not handle complaints that concern a matter that is more than two years old unless there are special grounds to do so (until 31 May 2011, the period of limitation was five years).
-The complainant will be notified without delay if a matter will not be handled for this reason.
-Furthermore, the complainant will be notified if a particular matter falls beyond the scope of the authority of the Chancellor of Justice.
-The complainant will also be notified if a matter will not be handled by the Office of the Chancellor of Justice due to the fact that the matter is currently under consideration by a competent authority or still open to appeal.
+The Chancellor of Justice does not handle complaints that concern a matter that is more than two years old, unless there are special grounds to do so.
+You will be notified without delay if your complaint cannot be handled for this reason.
+You will also be notified if the matter falls beyond the scope of the authority of the Chancellor of Justice.
+You will also be notified if the matter cannot be handled by the Office of the Chancellor of Justice because it is currently under consideration by a competent authority, or still open to appeal.

-The Chancellor of Justice may forward the handling of a complaint to a competent authority, if there are grounds for such an action based on the nature of the matter.
-In such cases, the complainant will be notified about the transfer.
+The Chancellor of Justice may forward the handling of a complaint to a competent authority if there are grounds for this based on the nature of the matter.
+In this case, you will be notified about the transfer.